-One of my coworkers recently said, “Abby, whenever I think about your childhood . . .
+One of my quieter coworkers once said, “Abby, whenever I think about your childhood . . .
 I sort of picture Little House on the Prairie.”

-Maybe this picture actually proves my coworker’s point, but just look at her face.
-Anyhow, all this begs the question: Who am I, if not Laura Ingalls reincarnate?
+Maybe the picture actually proves my coworker’s point instead of refuting it, but just look at her vacant expression!?
+Anyhow, all this begs the question: If I am not Laura Ingalls reincarnate, then who am I?

 I am a lover of life’s details who can usually be found throwing myself into new opportunities and projects!
-Whenever I am not immersed in teaching French to high school students or slaving away my evenings and weekends as a graduate student, I love tackling projects that tickle my fancy, hoarding costumes for “someday” when I own a dress-up tea-house for grown-ups, baking scrumptious things and hosting ridiculous (usually-themed) parties!
-Maybe I am old-fashioned, the true product of a Jane-Austen-Obsessed Mother and a My-Side-of-the-Mountain-Style Father, but at the practically-antique age of 25, I manage to keep up with the times . . .
-I keep my 1920′s edition of DuMaurier’s Rebecca and my Kindle on the same shelf.
+Whenever not immersed in teaching high school or hanging out with the coolest 12 nieces and nephews in the land, I love tackling projects that tickle my fancy, hoarding costumes for the “someday” when I own a dress-up tea-house for grown-ups, baking scrumptious things, and hosting ridiculous (usually-themed) parties!
+Maybe I am old-fashioned; the true product of a Jane-Austen-Obsessed Mother and a My-Side-of-the-Mountain-Style Father, but at the practically-antique age of thirty-something, I somehow manage to keep up with the times . . .

 One last thought . . . in the interest of full transparency with this Cakey blog, there’s one last tidbit you should know: I overuse the ellipsis . . . obsessively.
-Embarassingly enough as this might be to admit, it just seems to be the punctuation that best captures my stream of thought as it flits off of one subject and towards the next!
+Embarrassing though this is to admit, it just seems to be the punctuation that best captures my stream of thought as it flits off of one subject and towards the next!

 4 thoughts on “Who is Cakey?”